jeremytammik/tbc/a/2057_filter_type.md

 twitter:

- the @AutodeskRevit #RevitAPI #BIM @DynamoBIM https://autode.sk/typefilter
+Standard filtering questions, for arrowhead types, a parameter filter to delete viewport types, determining coordination model filepath and unloading links with transmission data in the @AutodeskRevit #RevitAPI #BIM @DynamoBIM https://autode.sk/typefilter

 Standard filtering questions and a typical use of transmission data &ndash; Parameter filter to delete viewport type